'I Tried the First Phone With An In-Display Fingerprint Sensor' - Slashdot

 Yes, but they are part of the free world, so nothing to worry about.

 Why is it better than scanner on back?
-(Score:2)
+(Score:3)

 Honestly, why is a fingerprint scanner built into the display better than one on the back?
 On my phone, the scanner is high up in the center of the back, right where my index finger goes naturally when I grab the phone.
 This makes one-handed operation smooth and easy.